azohra/cruller/lib/bdd/README.md

     @my-test
     Feature: My first e2e feature using cruller-bdd

-        This is just go to google.com and search for cucumber-js
+        This goes to google.com and searches for cucumber-js

         Scenario: Search for cucumber-js on google
             Given I go to url "Google Website"